teivah/100-go-mistakes/README.md

 ## ❤️ Sponsor this Repository

-Your company is hiring?
+Is your company hiring?
 [Sponsor](https://github.com/sponsors/teivah?frequency=one-time&sponsor=teivah) this repository and let Go developers know your opportunities in this section (traffic: +400 unique visitor per week).

 ## 📖 Book Description